jorgebucaran/hyperapp/docs/lifecycle-events.md

 ## oncreate

-The [`oncreate`](/docs/api.md#oncreate) event is fired after the element is created and attached to the DOM.
-Use it to manipulate the DOM node directly, create animations etc.
+The [oncreate](/docs/api.md#oncreate) event is fired after the element is created and attached to the DOM.
+Use it to manipulate the DOM node directly, make a network request, create animations etc.

 ```jsx
 app({